 The decision to carry out the New Ångström project was made in the autumn of 2017 after careful deliberation.
 Here is what has happened so far:

 - Uppsala University conducted a pilot study to determine the prerequisites for the project and to select architect partners.
-Four architects came up with proposals for designs, and Temagruppen’s proposal won the competition.
+Four architects came up with proposals for designs, and the proposal from PE Teknik & Arkitektur (previously Temagruppen) won the competition.

 - A architectural brief was drawn up that briefly described the University’s requirements for the buildings.
 More than 50 employees and about 10 students became directly involved in this process, with access to all materials.